Breast Preservation

 Did you know that removing a breast cancer with an adequate margin or rim of normal breast tissue (lumpectomy and preserving the breast) followed by radiation has the same survival as a mastectomy (complete removal of the breast tissue)?

-Many women with fear are either told by a doctor or elect to have the breast removed.
+Many women fear that if the breast is not completely removed then they will not survive.
 It isn’t wrong to have the breast removed if that decision is an informed decision, or in some instances is required, but the survival is still the same.
-With the increased use of mammograms, many breast cancers are quite small.
-For many women a lumpectomy is a viable option.
+With the increased use of mammograms, many breast cancers are quite small when discovered which is why mammogram screening is important.
+For many women a lumpectomy is a viable option, and some recent studies suggest that survival may be slightly greater than a mastectomy.

 Please note: results may vary for each patient.